-The nation, which has topped the country table for the past eight years, now sports 74 institutions in the ranking, overtaking the US with 72 (which is 9 less than in the 2023 ranking).
-Almost two-thirds of the value over the course of 2023.
+The nation, which has topped the country table for the past eight years, now sports 74 institutions in the Unsurprisingly due the international sanctions imranking, overtaking the US with 72 (which is 9 less than in the 2023 ranking).
+Almost two-thirds of the Chinese lenders in the ranking increased their brand brand value by percentage, with 91% and 63% plungvalue over the course of 2023.

 third year running, the "Although the Chinese economy has experienced Top 500 Banking Brands has registered an headwinds over the past 18 months, particularly as a expansion in aggregate brand value.
-This result of the property market downturn in the counyear, the ranking saw a 2.3% rise, bringing try, Chinese banking brands have strong reserves and the total value to a record-breaking \$1.44 can lean on central government support if required," says Haigh.
-"The economy began to recover throughout 2023, which is reflected in higher brand values
+This result of the property market downturn in the counyear, the ranking saw a 2.3% rise, bringing try, Chinese banking brands have strong reserves and the total value to a record-breaking \$1.44 can lean on central government support if required," - almost double what it was a decade ago. says Haigh.
+"The economy began to recover throughout 2023, which is reflected in higher brand values "Average brand strength has improved across the for Chinese banking brands year on year."

-Additionally, Chinese banks have benefited from wealth arms of many banking brands in China have been benefitting from a growing middle class and an affluent class in mainland China.
+wealth arms of many banking brands in China have been benefitting from a growing middle class and an affluent class in mainland China.
 Innovation and digitisation have resulted in improved customer experience, reflected in higher perception scores according to Brand Finance research."

 The US, in second place in the country table with \$332.2 billion in aggregate brand value, has seen a slight drop (1%) following two consecutive years of expansion.
-Thirty-one of its banks in the ranking saw
+Thirty-one of its banks in the ranking saw posed on Russia, the country's two largest brands - VTB and Sber - figure at the top of the fallers in es, respectively.